outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- take d-ribose with a NF-κB inhibitor like ashwagandha to avoid NF-κB upregulation by d-ribose, and eat polysaccharides to decrease IL-1beta which can increase with d-ribose
 		- acidosis:
 			- greens powder, thiamin, potassium bicarbonate, calcium citrate, magnesium, 1g vitamin C powder/day at meals unless vitamin C causes kidney stones for you, intermittent fasting to avoid spending all day creating acid from digestion, avoid high acid foods like coffee/kombucha or foods that require high acid to digest, treat other conditions that cause acidosis like organ failure/damage, low aldosterone, or vitamin deficiencies, avoid keto diet if it causes acidosis, avoid vitamins/supplements that can cause acidosis like zinc/iron in excess
+			- fludrocortisone can help with acidosis if acidosis is caused by hypoaldosteronism
+			- kidney damage substances like omega-3s can help if acidosis is caused by kidney damage
 			- Flow water also helped with acidosis/high blood pressure/stomach pain
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8401674/
 				- https://pubmed.ncbi.nlm.nih.gov/28117137/